codefellows-seattle-javascript-401d12/15-basic_auth/README.md

 After making a POST, you can make a GET request by signing in.

-1. Make a GET request, like this example: `http get localhost:8000/api/signin -a user3:password3` since upon splitting off the end of the Basic base64 string, we can transform this into a UTF-8 string and grab the username and password as they are now available and split with a : --
+1. Make a GET request, like this example: `http GET localhost:8000/api/signin -a user3:password3` since upon splitting off the end of the Basic base64 string, we can transform this into a UTF-8 string and grab the username and password as they are now available and split with a : --
 ex: username:password.
 The `-a` allows for authorization, as explained here: http://blog.mashape.com/postman-httpie-test-apis/.